YashMeghnathi/DECENTRALIZED-CROWDFUNDING/README.md

 ## Objective

-The primary objective of the Crowdfunding Contract is to create a decentralized, secure, and transparent platform for fundraising.
-By using blockchain technology, the contract removes the need for intermediaries, ensuring that all transactions are directly between the donors and the campaign manager.
-Key objectives of the contract include:
+The primary objective of the Crowdfunding Contract is to provide a decentralized, secure, and transparent platform for raising funds.
+By leveraging blockchain technology, it eliminates intermediaries, ensuring direct donations between supporters and the campaign manager.
+The contract ensures transparency by tracking donations and contributors on the blockchain, while offering the manager flexibility to update the campaign's purpose and withdraw funds after the campaign ends.

-- **Decentralized Donations**: All donations are processed directly on the blockchain, removing the need for centralized intermediaries.
-- **Transparency**: The donation history, amount raised, and contributors are fully visible on the blockchain, ensuring transparency.
-- **Security**: The funds are safely stored in the contract until the manager withdraws them after the campaign deadline.
-- **Manager Flexibility**: The manager has the flexibility to update the campaign's purpose as needed during the donation period.
-- **Efficient Fund Withdrawal**: Once the donation period ends, the manager can withdraw the funds, providing an easy and secure method to access the raised funds.

-This contract provides an essential framework for running crowdfunding campaigns with complete transparency and trust, leveraging the security and immutability of the Ethereum blockchain.

 ## Features